Olsson-Tim/CleanWinScript/README.md

 1. Running system maintenance commands.
 2. Reverting the right-click context menu to the Windows 10 style.
 3. Enabling the visibility of file extensions and hidden files in File Explorer.
+4. Removing OneDrive.
+5. Disabling Windows Copilot.
+6. Enabling the dark theme.
-4. Installing essential applications using Winget.
+7. Installing essential applications using Winget.
+8. Restarting `explorer.exe` to apply changes.

 ## Features